spcrux/O365AdminScripts/README.md

 # O365 Admin Scripts
 PowerShell scripts for Office 365 administration.
 These scripts are provided for reference and example purposes only.
-Please ensure that you thoroughly review each script before executing it within your environment.
+Please ensure that you thoroughly review and test each script before executing it within your environment.
 Check the documentation for more information about each script.

 # Disclaimer